aoide-org/aoide-rs/docs/RESCAN_COLLECTION_VFS.md

 ## Configuration

-Both the initial ingestion and subsequent re-import of updated metadata can be accomplished by running the bundled shell script [`ingest_collection_vfs.sh`](../scripts/ingest_collection_vfs.sh).
+Both the initial import and subsequent re-import of updated metadata can be accomplished by running the bundled shell script [`rescan_collection_vfs.sh`](../scripts/rescan_collection_vfs.sh).
 It is recommended to copy the contents and customize the settings according to your needs.

 This sections only lists the most important configuration options that you might need to adjust.
 Refer to the comments in the script for advanced options.